 00:06:12 but it was the desire to do something new not the desire to invent per se that I think made it happen so this is a

-00:06:19 great laugh that makes all these products which is called Nature right and evolution is how can you say something how.
+00:06:19 great lab that makes all these products which is called Nature right and evolution so can you say something how.

-00:06:26 How does nature operates and how do this technology operates hard to differences or perhaps similarities.
+00:06:26 How does nature operates and how does technology operate where are the differences or perhaps similarities.

 00:06:33 In a sense there's a similarity because if you believe Darwin and I'm a great admirer of Mr Darwin.

-00:06:41 Nature operates by the idea of fit this what does fitness mean you get into wonderful arguments about what fitness
+00:06:41 Nature operates by the idea of fitness what does fitness mean you get into wonderful arguments about what fitness

-00:06:48 means but it basically ends up with the idea that whatever process he's got us here got us here rather than purposes
+00:06:48 means but it basically ends up with the idea that whatever processes got us here got us here rather than porpoises

 00:06:55 or snails or something that kind